-Kids are exposed to gambling every day.
-All they have to do is turn on the TV to see poker tournaments, download a mobile app, or walk into a mini-mart to see people buying lottery tickets.
+Kids and teenagers are exposed to gambling every day.
+All they have to do is turn on the TV to see poker tournaments, see ads online, download a mobile app, or walk into a mini-mart to see people buying lottery tickets.
 Even churches and schools often use gambling for fundraising.
 Gambling is everywhere.
 Teenagers are at an increased risk of gambling and developing a problem, therefore, education and prevention are essential.

 Why should we be concerned about teen gambling?